Samsung/TizenRT/docs/HowToUseSmartFS.md

 ## SmartFS Code Layering

-Smart FS consists of two layers built on top of standard MTD Driver.
+SmartFS consists of two layers built on top of standard MTD Driver.
-Below diagram shows the dependant layers part of Smart FS.
+Below diagram shows the dependent layers part of Smart FS.

 ```
 +----------------------------------------------+